Skip to main content

 CompanyCityWorkersTypeDate

-Leading the list was West Telemarketing Corporation Outbound at its Lubbock facility, reporting 440 affected workers.
+The biggest impact was at West Telemarketing Corporation Outbound at its Lubbock facility, reporting 440 affected workers.
 Kellogg, Brown & Root followed with 232 workers.

 Trend & Outlook